monkeytips/monkeytipsv1/README.md

 ## Worktips Cryptocurrency

-Worktips [WTIP] is a CryptoNight Lite Variant 1 POW algorithm based coin with a total supply of 184,467,440,735 coins.
-Fast transactions & privacy make this coin a perfect cryptocurrency for rewarding your workers, co-workers, colleagues and family for a job well done.
+Worktips [WTIP] is a CryptoNight Lite Variant 1 POW algorithm based cryptocurrency.
+Fast transactions & privacy make this coin perfect for rewarding your workers, co-workers and colleagues for a job well done.

 - Algorithm: CryptoNight Lite Variant 1
 - Max. supply: 184,467,440,735.0